 This also apparently ties into a rise of vigilantism in the United States.

 Not only does Back to the Future still exist ITTL, but all but three of the actors remain the same from OTLnote John Cusack as Marty McFly, Melora Hardin as Jennifer Parker, and Joan Cusack as Linda McFly.

-The plots for the Back to the Future trilogy are essentially the same ITTL, only Part II is TTL's Part IV and Part III is TTL's Part II.
+The plots of the OTL Back to the Future films are essentially the same ITTL, only Part II is TTL's Part IV and Part III is TTL's Part II.

 Posts involving album info reveal that The Other Wiki still exists ITTL.

 Mash still has its finale ITTL, the same Nielson rating and the same amount of viewers as well.